 For added customization, you can also use the drop-down menu to choose whether you want the tool to generate broad match, phrase match or exact match results.

-Free Keyword Research Is Worth Its Weight in Gold
+Free Keyword Research Tools Are Worth Their Weight in Gold

 Although the tools we’ve covered might cost nothing to use, the information they can reveal has substantial value.